QuanEstimation/QuanEstimation.jl/README.md

 This package is a Julia implementation of [QuanEstimation](https://github.com/QuanEstimation/QuanEstimation).

-## :warning: This package is under structural refactoring
-It may exhibit unstable features; please use it with caution for now.

 ## Installation

 Run the command in the julia REPL to install QuanEstimation: